 What I Learned on My Second Day of Geocaching

-When I headed out for my hike, I learned that to access any information about geocaches with a difficulty or terrain rating over 2, you have to pay for the premium version.
+When I headed out for my hike, I learned that to access any information about geocaches with a difficulty or terrain rating over 2, you have to pay for the premium version of the geocaching app.
 It is $5.99 per month or $29.99 for a year, making it just $2.50 per month.

 The cache I wanted to look for had a rating of 3 for both difficulty and terrain so I paid for one month of premium membership to check it out.
 Premium membership also gives you access to other types of caches like mystery and multi-caches.
 These require some extra sleuthing and problem solving to find.